simsim314/SLSparker/ReadMe.md

 If you just want 2SLs search instead of 3, use block and place it in the corner.

 ### two-only
-Two only will use only two block and will ignore anything regarding the top
+Two only will use only two SLs and will ignore anything regarding the top.

 ### max-result
 Will search until the number of results has reached max-result value.
 If you don't need all the results and you have already what you want in 100 search results, and you don't need all the million other results.